-As many as 79 people died in the Grenfell Tower fire disaster - and many are still to be identified.
+As many as 80 people died or are missing feared dead in the Grenfell Tower fire disaster.

 Here is what we know about those who are confirmed to have died in the tragedy.